-Dr. André L. Churchwell is the vice chancellor for equity, diversity and inclusion and chief diversity officer for Vanderbilt University.
+Dr. André L. Churchwell is the Vice Chancellor of Outreach, Inclusion and Belonging and Chief Diversity officer for Vanderbilt University.
 He is the inaugural Levi Watkins, Jr., M.D.
 Chair and previously served as the chief diversity officer for Vanderbilt University Medical Center and senior associate dean for diversity affairs in the Vanderbilt University School of Medicine.
 Churchwell is a Professor of Medicine (Cardiology), Professor of Radiology and Radiological Sciences, and Professor of Biomedical Engineering.

 Churchwell graduated from the Vanderbilt School of Engineering magna cum laude in 1975.
 He won the Biomedical Engineering Student Program Award that same year.
 He received his medical degree from Harvard Medical School in 1979 and later completed his internship, residency and cardiology fellowship at Emory University School of Medicine and affiliated hospitals in Atlanta.
 In addition, he was the first African American chief medical resident at Grady Memorial Hospital (1984–1985).

 In 1986, while at Emory, he was also named Most Outstanding House Officer, made an honorary

 Morehouse Medical School class member and he received a Harold Amos/Robert Wood Johnson Foundation Minority Medical Faculty Development Award.
 With this award, working with his mentor, Don Giddens, Ph.D., Chair of Aeronautical Engineering at Georgia Tech, they studied coronary artery fluid mechanics and its role in atherogenesis.